ChrisEssery/group-project/Portfolio/UX_Design.md

 </div>

+As you can see, the list of games we came up with encompassed a wide range of possible games, each of which has a large possibility of specific games within each type of game.
+We felt that this range encompassed enough variation for us to be creative and come up with interesting suggestions during the ideation phase.

-Below is another mind map which contains different real world issues and problems.
-As with the above mind map, as a team we came up with a list of real world problems.
+Below is another mind map which contains different world issues and problems.
+As with the above mind map, as a team we came up with a list of real world problems during one of our first meetings concerning the game ideation.
 The idea here was to use a particular type of game to tackle one of these real world problems.
+So, for instance, green/environmental issues could be addressed through an educational card game or a board game.

 <div align="center">